Wide Reads

 0:000:00

-The Theory of Moral Sentiments explores how humans develop moral judgments through sympathy — our ability to imagine what others feel.
-Written 17 years before The Wealth of Nations, this is Adam Smith's forgotten masterpiece that reveals he was not the 'greed is good' economist of popular imagination.
+The Theory of Moral Sentiments explores how humans develop moral judgments through sympathy: our ability to imagine what others feel.
+Written seventeen years before The Wealth of Nations, this is Adam Smith's forgotten masterpiece, and it reveals he was not the "greed is good" economist of popular imagination.

-At the heart of the book is a deceptively simple idea: we cannot experience the world through anyone else's senses, yet we constantly try.
+At the heart of the book is a deceptively simple idea.
+We cannot experience the world through anyone else's senses, yet we constantly try.
 When we see someone in pain, something in us flinches.
 When we watch a friend succeed, something in us lifts.
-Smith called this capacity sympathy — not pity, but the imaginative act of stepping into another person's situation and feeling what they feel.
+Smith called this capacity sympathy: not pity, but the imaginative act of stepping into another person's situation and feeling what they feel.
 This, he argued, is the engine of all moral life.

 Smith also wrestles with one of the deepest tensions in human nature: the pull between virtue and the desire for wealth and status.
-He observed that we tend to admire the rich and overlook the poor — a distortion of our moral sympathies that corrupts both individuals and societies.
-This was not a celebration of ambition; it was a warning.
+He observed that we tend to admire the rich and overlook the poor, a distortion of our moral sympathies that corrupts both individuals and societies.
+This was not a celebration of ambition.
+It was a warning.

-Read alongside The Wealth of Nations, The Theory of Moral Sentiments reveals a far more complete Adam Smith — one who believed that markets only work well when embedded in a culture of trust, fairness, and mutual regard.
+Read alongside The Wealth of Nations, The Theory of Moral Sentiments reveals a far more complete Adam Smith, one who believed that markets only work well when embedded in a culture of trust, fairness, and mutual regard.
 The economics was always meant to rest on a moral foundation.
 This is that foundation.

 Begin Your Journey